 Less commonly, bleeding from ruptured blood vessels can cause a spinal stroke.
 This type of stroke is called a hemorrhagic stroke.

-The symptoms of spinal strokes may vary from person to person depending on the location of the stroke in the spine.
-The severity of the damage will also influence the symptoms that a person experiences.
+The symptoms of spinal strokes may vary from person to person, depending on the location of the stroke in the spine.
+The severity of the damage and speed of treatment will also

 - muscle spasms